The Oura ring 4 has dropped to its lowest ever price

 The Oura website would be my go-to.
 By going straight to the source, you can enjoy a free sizing kit to make sure your wearable has an appropriately snug fit.

 But should you buy one?
-The Oura ring is an impressive product, hence its spot at the top of IndyBest’s best smart rings roundup.
+The Oura ring is an impressive product.
 The latest iteration is “a huge step up from the gen 3 across the board – the design, battery life, features and in-app experience have all improved”, said The Independent’s fitness and wellbeing editor Emilie Lavinia in her review of the Oura ring 4.

 “The price of the Oura ring may put some people off, but I’d argue this is a more lifestyle-led tracker than most.
 It’s a more valuable investment for regular people who want to take charge of their health, work with the AI coach, and share reports with their doctor.
 It doesn’t seem as exclusive or athlete-focused as many other wearables.”